Block Addictive Content

 There are two ways to connect your Mac to this firewall (I recommend doing both):

-1. Install the DNS Firewall on your Home Router so that your Mac using your home internet connection is connected to the DNS Content Policy.
+- Connect your Home Router to a DNS Content Policy so that your Mac using your home internet connection is connected to the DNS Content Policy.

-2. Install the DNS Firewall on your Mac Computer so that websites are blocked even when connected to a hotspot of switching to another WiFi connection away from home (like hotel wifi).
+- Connect your Mac to a DNS Content Policy so that websites are blocked even when connected to a hotspot of switching to another WiFi connection away from home (like hotel wifi).

 Preventing Changes to your Content Policy